What are KSPM findings?edit

-fail) indicates whether a particular part of your Kubernetes infrastructure meets a benchmark rule.
+fail) indicates whether a particular part of your infrastructure meets a security guideline.

 Group and filter findingsedit

 By default, the Findings page lists all findings, without grouping or filtering.

 - Select Group by → Resource to display a list of resources sorted by their total number of failed findings.